Shipping / Returns

 How do I take care of it?

 The best care you can give your pieces is to clean them gently with water, mild soap, and a soft cloth (eyeglass chamois works great!) and only polish them when they really need it.
-It also helps to avoid exposure to lotions or wash them off your jewelry immediately, especially gold-fill chain, which can capture bits of lotion in all the nooks and crannies.
+It also helps to avoid exposure to lotions or wash them off your jewelry immediately, especially gold-filled chain, which can capture bits of lotion in all the nooks and crannies.